 How to begin changing things

-So where can managers start to promote a better sense of psychological safety amongst their team?
+So how can managers promote a better sense of psychological safety amongst their team in hybrid working arrangements?

 Thais shares three key ideas as springboards.